jackseabolt/star-quiz-client/README.md

 Why StarQuiz?
 -------------
 StarQuiz is an application for testing your knowledge of the Solar System.
-Take quizes for each of the eight planets.
+Try quizzes for each of the eight planets.

 How it Works
 ------------